Our “modernized vintage” pieces: suede jacket and white jeans

 PS: this little gray box will be updated according to the new information we have on the availability of this piece that I love.

-How to obtain our new parts?
+How to get our new parts?

 Visit our stores in Paris , Lyon and Bordeaux or our e-shop .